hnguyen19/hnguyen19.github.io/_pages/opportunities.md

 This page will be updated as research opportunities become available.

-**Funded Positions:** At this time, I am available to supervise students and trainees who currently hold substantial financial aid.
-Available positions for funded projects from my program will be listed at <https://hnguyen19.github.io/current/>.
+**Funded Positions:** Available positions for funded projects from my program will be listed at <https://hnguyen19.github.io/current/>.
+Interested candidates with external funding are welcome to apply.

 **Honors Theses & Applied Master's Projects**: I also welcome honors thesis and applied master's students working on required research projects.
 While funding is not available for these positions, I provide strong mentorship and support to help students develop research skills and complete high-quality work.
 I'm also happy to help students apply for external funding opportunities.